ProcessMaker/pmio-examples/README.md

 ## SDK Initialization

-The method apiInstance() is used to initialize the SDK.
+After installation you need to initialize the SDK using ProcessMaker I/O API keys.

+You should use the method apiInstance() for SDK initialization.

 ```php
 use Swagger\Client\Api\ProcessmakerApi;